HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-04-03-Dijkstra's-Prime-Number-Algorithm.md

 <style src="/css/coderay.css"></style>

-I was reading Tanenbaum's paper [1] lately, which contains an algorithm for calculating prime s attributed to E.W.
+I was reading Tanenbaum's paper [1] lately, which contains an algorithm for calculating prime numbers attributed to E.W.
 Dijkstra [2].
 The algorithm was given as an example for a special purpose language SAL.
 Here is a literal translation of this algorithm to lua: